canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug-example.rst

         bzr branch ubuntu:bumprace

-If you read :doc:`the Debian Directory Overview<./debian-dir-overview>` before you might remember, that the homepage for a package is specified in the first part of ``debian/control``, the section which starts with ``Source:``.
+If you read :doc:`the Debian Directory Overview<./debian-dir-overview>` before, you might remember, that the homepage for a package is specified in the first part of ``debian/control``, the section which starts with ``Source:``.